scottslowe/weblog/content/post/2020-06-25-adopting-default-route-table-aws-vpc-using-pulumi-go.md

 The result?
 A new VPC with only a single route table, and routes for both the VPC's local CIDR as well as to the Internet through an Internet gateway.
 No explicit subnet-route table associations were necessary (unlike the previous approach), which reduces code to maintain and simplifies the overall code base (as well as simplifies the resources to manage on AWS).

 I hope this information is helpful to someone.
 I'm finding there to be quite a dearth of documentation on using Pulumi with Go, and I hope that my beginner-level posts help alleviate that in some way.
 If you have questions---or if you have comments on how I can improve my Go code!---feel free to find [me on Twitter][link-5] or on [the Pulumi Slack community][link-4].

+**UPDATE 2020-07-01:** I updated the code snippets to use `Pulumi.StringMap` for the tags instead of `Pulumi.Map`.
+The AWS provider used by Pulumi changed in version 2.11.0 to require string values in maps, hence the need to use `Pulumi.StringMap`.

 [link-1]: https://www.pulumi.com/
 [link-2]: https://golang.org/